 I have had little success with JFE and the other medications showed no success - they even worsened the condition.
-According to my own experience, the most effective medication for Fin and Tail Rot is manufactured by a reputable company.
-Waterlife-Myxazin
+According to my own experience, the most effective medication for fin and tail rot is Seachem Metronidazole manufactured by a reputable company.

-The medication is itself a 5-day treatment, and it comes with clear instructions on how to use it.
-The most amazing thing about this treatment is that it starts to give positive results from day one!
-According to the manufacturer, it can also deal with pop eye, body rot, raised veins, ulcers, 'redness', cloudy eyes and other health conditions.
+The medication comes with clear instructions on how to use it, and the most amazing thing is that it starts to give positive results from day one.
+According to the manufacturer, it can also deal with pop eye, hemorrhagic septicemia, dropsy, open red sores, body slime, mouth fungus, cloudy eyes, and other many health conditions.

-If you have the Fin and Tail Rot disease or the related infections in your aquarium, I would encourage you to go for this medication.
-I have been using it since I discovered it in 2010 and I have had no disappointments with it.
+If you have the fin and tail rot disease or the related infections in your aquarium, I would encourage you to go for this medication.
+I have used it for close to five years without any disappointments.

-This is a bacterial disease that causes the fins to rag and fray.
-It also causes skin ulcers or lesions, white spots on the mouth, cottony growth on the mouth, scales & fins, and gills discoloration.
-The fish can have breathing difficulties as a result of the gill infection.
+This is a bacterial illness that causes the fins to rag and fray.
+It also causes skin ulcers or lesions, white spots or marks on the mouth, cottony growth on the mouth, scales and fins, and gills discoloration.
+The fish can have breathing difficulties as a result of the gill infection and damage.

 The sickness can be prevented by treating open wounds and fungal infections.
 It can also be prevented by avoiding factors, such as limited oxygen, water hardness and overcrowding in the aquarium.